Skip to content

 }

-These two overloads, combined with reference collapsing, achieve the "conditional cast" logic.
-When an lvalue is passed, T is deduced as U& (where U is the actual type), static_cast<T&&> becomes static_cast<U& &&>, which collapses to U& — returning an lvalue reference.
-When an rvalue is passed, T is deduced as U, and static_cast<T&&> becomes static_cast<U&&> — returning an rvalue reference.
+These two overloads, combined with reference collapsing, accomplish the "conditional cast" logic.
+When an lvalue is passed in, T is deduced as U& (where U is the actual type), so remove_reference_t<T>&& becomes U& &&, which collapses to U& — returning an lvalue reference.
+When an rvalue is passed in, T is deduced as U, so remove_reference_t<T>&& is simply U&& — returning an rvalue reference.

-The key insight is that the "conditionality" of std::forward doesn't come from std::forward's own logic, but from the template parameter T carrying the original argument's value category information.
-When a forwarding reference receives an lvalue, T is deduced as U&, and this & acts like a stamp, imprinting the "this is an lvalue" information into the type. std::forward then "decodes" this stamp through static_cast<T&&> and reference collapsing.
+The key insight is that the "conditionality" of std::forward does not come from the logic of std::forward itself, but from the template parameter T carrying the value category information of the original argument.
+When a universal reference receives an lvalue, T is deduced as U&, and this & acts like a seal, stamping the "this is an lvalue" information into the type. std::forward "unseals" this information through remove_reference_t and reference collapsing.

 Perfect forwarding is everywhere in the C++ standard library.
-The most classic examples are std::make_unique and std::make_shared — they accept arbitrary arguments and forward them verbatim to the constructor of the object managed by unique_ptr/shared_ptr.
+The most classic examples are std::make_shared and std::make_unique — they accept arbitrary parameters and forward them unchanged to the constructor of the object managed by the std::shared_ptr/std::unique_ptr.

 cpp